-Cor.
-1st So. and Main Sts., "where the cars stop."
-Helps S House Our West window is filled with a lot of handy things, made especially to help the housewife and make her task easy.
-It will surprise you to see how many useful and convenient little helps you can get for a small outlay.
-Take this list for instance, you can get one of each item mentioned and the total cost would be only \$18,60.
-Every article is useful and necessary to a properly particular day the Bulldogs were holding conclave in order to originate some new and startling twist in baseball olory, to down their rivals, the "Eastside Wildcats."
-Within this sacred haunt Youngster was discovered, calmly oblivious to all sensation produced by his absence from the family group.
-Almost before he was aware of it, he was hustled home to meet the reproaches of Father and Mother-almost driven to the verge of madness; while the remaining members of the family pleaded with the irate heads to not make Youngster cry lest they spoil him for the picture.
+CICARETTE AND TOBACCO HABITS CURED BY TRIB The price size of the second s F. C. Schramm, particular day the Bulldogs were holding conclave in order to originate some new and startling twist in basebaliology, to down their rivals, the "Eastside Wildcats," Within this sacred haunt Youngster was discovered, calmly oblivious to all sensation produced by his absence from the family group.
+Almost before he was aware of it, he was hustled home to meet the reproaches Father and Mother-almost driven to the verge of madness; while the remaining members of the family pleaded with the irate heads to not make Youngster cry lest they spoil him for the picture.
 Youngster, in turn, pleaded to be let out of the picture, altogether "It isn't necessary," he wailed; "and I'd heaps rather be in the cave than on cardboard.'
-"We'd be only too glad to let you out if we could," said his mother hurriedly throwing his clothes upon him; "but you're in the family and have to line up with the rest."
-The family sallied forth to have its nicture taken.
-Clothed in its righ and our School beat them in marching and uniforms. mind?
+"We'd be only too glad to let you out" if we could," said his mother hurriedly throwing his clothes upon him: "but you're in the family and have to line up with the rest.'
+The family sallied forth to have its picture taken.
+Clothed in its right mind?
 It is left with the reader to On starting out, Youngster reguess. belled.
-"Gee Whilikens!" he grumbled, "do we all have to go over there in a bunch?

-"No; it is not necessary; we're onl, too glad to get rid to you," said mother with withering alacrity.
-"You're a disgrace to the family, anyway; take the valise and go the back way.
-I am glad to hear that the Lafayette heat the Oquirr in baseball.
-I will now close this letter and a special love to you and your sister.
-Yours truly, Goodbye, I have changed my address, so please e careful about it.
-I have made many mistakes.
+"Gee Whilikens!" he grumbled, "de we all have to go over there in a bunch?
+"No: it is not necessary; we're only too glad to get rid to you," said mother with withering alacrity.
+"You're disgrace to the family, anyway; take the valise and go the back way."
+HE interest aroused by the preparations for the Jamestown Exposition in the colonial history of Virginia and the suggestion that has been made by the recently-organized Pocahontas society, that a day be set apart during the exposition as Pocahontas day, give particular timeliness to the delightfullywritten monograph on "Pocahontas and other Colonial Dames of Virginia,' recently prepared by Robert S. Bright, the well known attorney-at-law, of Philadelphia, and read before the Senoca Chapter of the Daughters of the fascinating idyl of this colonial dame of the Indian race (the daughter of the Indian ruler on the James,) it gives charming gilmpses into the lives of some of the colonial dames of the English-of Ellinor, the daughter of Gov. White, of Roanoke Island, and of his little granddaughter, Virginia Dare, the first, English child born in America; of Miss Burwell, who came near to breaking the heart of Gov, Francis Nichol-son when she refused his hand; of Catherine Willis, the wife of Achille Murat, who had the unique distinction of being the niece of both Washington and Napoleon, and of Mary Ball, the mother of Washington.